SoftSec-KAIST/SURI/README.md

    spec_cpu2017        gcc ( 396) : 100.000000% 131.231783 :  90.909091%   8.151433
 ----------------------------------------------------------------------------------
                        all (4286) : 100.000000%  27.821629 :  94.680355%   1.458404
 ```

-### 2.2 Reliability Test
+#### 2.1.2 Reliability of SURI (Section 4.2.3)

-After rewriting, collect the binaries for testing using the `2_make_set.py`
+After completion of the previous experiment, collect the binaries for the
-script.
-This will create setA, setB, and setC folders in the project directory.
+reliability testing using the `2_make_set.py` script.
+This will create setA,
+setB, and setC folders in the project directory.
 ```
 $ python3 2_make_set.py setA
 $ python3 2_make_set.py setB
 $ python3 2_make_set.py setC
 ```

-### 2.2.1 Coreutils and Binutils Tests
+##### 2.1.2.1 Coreutils and Binutils Tests

 To verify the reliability of the rewritten binaries, run the test suites for
 Coreutils and Binutils.
-Use the `suri:v1.0` and `suri_ubuntu:v1.0` Docker images
-created in Section 1.1.

 Each test suite takes approximately 3–5 minutes, and the full test set takes
 about 15 hours.